pmgllc/stealth-login-page/readme.txt

 == Description ==

 Protect your /wp-admin and wp-login.php pages from being accessed without editing .htaccess files.
 Without locking down access via IP address or file permissions, this plugin creates a secret, customizable, login URL string.
-Those attempting to gain access to your login form will be automatcally redirected to a customizble URL.
+Those attempting to gain access to your login form will be automatcally redirected to a customizable URL.

 == Installation ==